l3nkz/pynoter/Readme.md

-Additionally, this repository also provides an executable for the server and a systemd service file which can be used directly as they are or be used as a reference to implement them on your own.
+Additionally, this repository also provides an executable for the server and a systemd service file which can be used directly as they are or as a reference to implement them on your own.